TeresaNesteby/segment-construct/readme.md

 ## The Way of construct

-construct is inspired by systems like [boxen], [sprout-wrap], [sprout], [chef], [babushka] and [puppet].
+Construct is inspired by systems like [boxen], [sprout-wrap], [sprout], [chef], [babushka] and [puppet].

-construct is not better, just simpler. construct has no external dependencies. construct has no server.
+Construct is not better, just simpler. construct has no external dependencies. construct has no server.
 There are no conferences about construct.
 There are no consultancies that offer construct services. construct is designed to be simple enough to setup workstations and jumpboxes.
 It is not the right tool for many, many other use cases.

-construct is okay with units that require manual operator intervention as construct is as much about documentation as it is about automation.
+Construct is okay with units that require manual operator intervention as construct is as much about documentation as it is about automation.
 In fact, if construct was a person it would suggest you first write your units as the kind that instruct the operator _before_ you investigate how to make them automated and non-interactive.